 This summary is drawn from Jock Asbury-Bailey’s history of the School, Foundation on a Hill.
 Until this book was published in 2007, the only available School history was a booklet assembled by Junior School teacher, Harry Winter.

 Jock has used a little of Winter’s material but has produced a wonderfully researched and complete account of the School’s early years and development right through to the present day, and all fully illustrated with fascinating photographs.
-Foundation on a Hill can be ordered through the Society Office.
+Foundation on a Hill can be ordered through the Foundation Office.